How Web Push Notifications Help you Build Recall and Customer Loyalty

 When it launched 25 years ago, Amazon was merely an online bookstore.
 The company has now grown into the world’s largest online retailer.
 The e-commerce giant achieved this phenomenal growth by analyzing customers and aligning their marketing efforts with their shopping behaviors.
 Amazon’s secret ingredient is their loyal customer base, built over many years.
 There’s no denying that repeat users bring more value to a business than new customers which is why Customer Lifetime Value or CLV should always be taken into consideration.
 CLV is the total net profit that a customer generates during his or her entire journey with the business.

 The ratio of CLV to CAC more clearly reflects the profits brought on by each customer.
 According to Klipfolio, the ideal CLV to CAC ratio should be 3:1, so a customer should generate three times what it cost a company to acquire them.
 Considering this ratio, it is evident that customer retention is critical to a business’ health and growth.
 It is also well known that selling to existing customers is comparatively easier and increasing the retention rate by 5% could help a business boost profits by as much as 25% to 95%.
+Check out these 7 surefire ways of customer retention.

 Using web push notifications, iZooto, has helped 500 marketing teams generate 20 million repeat visitors and 200K in sales.
 Web push notifications have contributed up to 3% of total revenue for major retailers such as Myntra and Jabong.